 What Is a Dental Payment Plan?

-Sometimes dental care can cost thousands of dollars and, if a patient is without dental insurance or lacks full coverage dental insurance, he or she may delay necessary care and allow a dental problem to become worse.
+Sometimes dental care can cost thousands of dollars and, if a patient lacks adequate dental coverage or is in a situation where he or she is appealing a dental insurance company’s dental claim rejection, he or she may delay necessary care and, unintentionally, allow a dental problem to become worse.
 While we always recommend shopping for a comprehensive dental plan, there are options a consumer can explore in the event they can't afford a dental procedure needed urgently.
 One common option offered by many dentists is a dental payment plan.

 Is a Dental Payment Plan a Good Idea?